-Initially the idea of having a robotic percussionist was a dare from a band mate as drummers were scarce and over committed in our town.
+Initially the idea of having a robotic percussionist was a dare from a bandmate as drummers were scarce and over committed in Olympia and Seattle, WA.
 The challenge of developing and performing with an acoustic drum machine was a solution to a technical problem and a worthwhile experiment.
-I wanted to see if I could tour, record, and do all the same things that normal bands do.
-In the process, I became proficient at programming music, developing digital circuits, and designing musical objects.
+I wanted to see if I could tour, record, and do all the same things that “normal” bands do.
+In the process, I became proficient at programming music, developing electronic circuits, and designing musical objects.
 To this date, I am still exploring the role that robotics and experimental instruments play in music.

 A documentary that was shot in 1999 in conjunction with the release of the first record, Shock-No-Par.